facebook/rocksdb/docs/_posts/2019-03-08-format-version-4.markdown

 - `BlockBasedTableOptions::index_block_restart_interval` = 16

 ### What is format_version 3?
-(Since RocksDB 5.15) In most of the cases the sequence number `seq` is not necessary for keys in the index blocks.
-In such cases, this `format_version` skips encoding the sequence number and sets `index_key_is_user_key` in TableProperties, which is used by the reader to know how to decode the index block.
+(Since RocksDB 5.15) In most cases, the sequence number `seq` is not necessary for keys in the index blocks.
+In such cases, `format_version`=3 skips encoding the sequence number and sets `index_key_is_user_key` in TableProperties, which is used by the reader to know how to decode the index block.

 ### What is format_version 4?
 (Since RocksDB 5.16) Changes the format of index blocks by delta encoding the index values, which are the block handles.
 This saves the encoding of `BlockHandle::offset` of the non-head index entries in each restart interval.
 If used, `TableProperties::index_value_is_delta_encoded` is set, which is used by the reader to know how to decode the index block.
 The format of each key is (shared_size, non_shared_size, shared, non_shared).
 The format of each value, i.e., block handle, is (offset, size) whenever the shared_size is 0, which included the first entry in each restart point.
 Otherwise the format is delta-size = block handle size - size of last block handle.